learn-co-curriculum/node-modules-core/README.md

 fs.readFile(filePath + 'user.json', 'utf8', callback)
 ```

-This is too much coding.
+This is getting long.
 We don't want to re-invent the wheel.
 Why don't we refactor our example and use the `join()` interface from `path`?
 It's more eloquent and compact.
 The `join` method will take unlimited number of arguments and return a proper path where each argument is a separated by the right delimiter (`/` or `\` depending on the OS):

 ```js
 var path = require('path')